 Dental Scaling is not part of our regular preventive dental clinics for adult patients.

-Limited scaling is available the public through the Preventive Dentistry Module clinics.
+Limited scaling is available to the public through the Preventive Dentistry Module clinics.
 Patients must be screened for applicability.
-Please call the SAIT Dental Clinic for more details, as these clinics as not routinely offered to the public.
+Please call the SAIT Dental Clinic for more details.

 Can I take my x-rays with me?